-Tobias has a M. Sc. in Computer Science (2017) from Ulm University.
-The title of the master thesis was: Investigation of the Applicability of Augmented Reality Head Mounted Displays for Geographic Information Systems.
+Tobias has an M. Sc. in Computer Science (2017) from Ulm University.
+The title of the master thesis was: Investigation of the Applicability of Augmented Reality Head-Mounted Displays for Geographic Information Systems

 His B. Eng. in Information Technology attained Tobias 2013 at the Baden-Wuerttemberg Cooperative State University Ravensburg/Friedrichshafen.
 Since 2015, Tobias is there also an external lecturer for the lectures Mobile Network Architectures and Mobile Sensors and Actuators.

 - Head Mounted Displays

 In 2021, students supervised by Tobias participated in the German Computer Game Award and were nominated for the serious game The Social Engineer in the category Young Talent Award: Best Prototype.

 In 2013 Tobias participated in the Microsoft Imagine Cup and won together with his team an AppCampus Startup grant from Microsoft and Nokia.
 This enabled them to develop the pitched project idea into the market-ready app ScreenFusion.

 Currently I am offering the following theses topics.
 Please send me an e-mail if you are interested.